 Two weeks after the old man was discharged, the children and the grand-children accidentally found him on his farm writhing in pain while clutching his hands to his chest.
 At the spot, which is a hidden place on his farm, they found a lot of cigarette stubs and some new packets of this “Bicycle” cigarette.

 They have to carry him to the hospital again and fortunately, one of his son who has been away to England for further study just arrived.
 So this son was able to follow them to the hospital and, as such, developed a rapport with the female doctor.
 The doctor implored the son to make sure that he watched the old man critically.
 After treatment, he was discharged on the third day and was told to come back for medical check-up the following week.
-The following week, the doctor showed the X-Ray report to the old man’s son and explained that the old man was still smoking the cigarette.
-At this mention, the old man swore that he had stop smoking cigarette and called his son as a witness.

 As a result of the old man’s denial, the doctor wisely called the young man aside and told him to be watching his father critically.
 Then, he discharged the old man to go home.